 The TTS locomotive will rev up and down (notching) automatically depending on the throttle applied to the locomotive.
 For basic use it is not necessary to fully understand how the sound system selects the appropriate sound to be played.
 If you wish to understand fully how the 'automatic' system work please see 'CV table 2: Engine Sound Transition Configuration' on page 10.
 Using the CV table on page 10 it is possible to tune the automatic system to suit the way you wish to drive the locomotive.
-But for now, until you get used to how your locomotive works, we suggest leaving these adjustments in their default values.
-The automatic system can be overridden at any time by using the manual control engine control functions.
+But for now, until you get used to how your locomotive system can be overridden at any time by using the manual control engine control functions.